MuTsunTsai/fontfreeze/README.md

   You can put any sample source code in it to preview the result.
 - If you have multiple screens with different DPIs, preview on each of them to make sure the result is perfect.
-- You can now also export to WOFF2 format and use the font on web!

 ## How it works